 (40) Compliance against the Higher Education Standards Framework (Threshold Standards) 2021, ELICOS and National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2018 as well as requirements of key professional Accreditation bodies (e.g. AMNAC, AITSL etc) is managed on an ongoing basis at a functional and operational level with oversight by the Standards and Compliance Committee.
 Compliance with Workplace Health and Safety regulations are managed though the WHS Management System with oversight by the WHS Committee.
+Compliance with information technology security and protocols is managed through the Cyber Security Risk Committee among others.
 Registers are maintained with regards to complaints, academic and research integrity issues, and issues related to student safety are provided for review and attention of the Academic Board.
 Both Internal Audit and External Audit contribute further to ensuring ACU complies with relevant prudential reporting and regulatory requirements.